4GeeksAcademy/blog/blog/full-stack-developer-salary-and-portfolio.md

 ---
 author: "jrdelrio"
-excerpt: "Discover how much do full-stack developers earn in different countries and let's talk about the portfolio, features and how to build an exceptional one."
+excerpt: "Discover how much do full stack developers earn in different countries and let's talk about the portfolio, features and how to build an exceptional one."
 template: "post"
 title: "Full Stack Developers | Salaries around the world and how to build your first portfolio."
 ---